Roast Chicken or Die

 The goal is simple: crisp skin, properly cooked meat, and a bird that holds together the way it should.

-• Let the bird sit at room temperature briefly before cooking for more even results.
+Let the chicken sit at room temperature briefly before cooking for more even results.

 Whole Roasted Chicken